ayoolaolafenwa/PixelLib/README.md

 ```python
 segment_image.segmentImage("path_to_image", output_image_name = "output_image_path")
 ```
-This is the code to perform instance segmentation on an image and it takes three parameters:
+This is the code to perform instance segmentation on an image and it takes two parameters:

 *path_to_image:* The path to the image to be predicted by the model.